 Series: 2011 Inscriptions on the Urgent Safeguarding List

 Credits: Hamid Dehghanpour, director.
-Iranian Cultural Heritage, Handicrafts and Tourism Organization, publisher.
+Iranian Cultural Heritage, Handicrafts and Tourism Organization, producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9